smartnodes-lab/smartnodes/README.md

 - Once a task is cast to the network (i.e. question or censuses), then a random or filtered selection of users are asked to respond to the task
 - Tasks have a locked reward, which can be distributed among the majority voters or randomly
-- can be closed manually, after a certain number of votes is reached, or after a number of blocks
+- can be closed manually, after a certain number of votes is reached, or ultimately after a number of blocks to manage contract storage
 - cost can be fixed/proportional to number or quality of voters
 - poll description can include recommended format/responses (e.g. multiple choice), this can help the automated system determine when to close the poll and the quality of the answers